-As hearts and minds opened further, GayWeddings.com began exploring new ways to shape the mainstream marketplace and to continue to serve all couples, regardless of sexual orientation.
-The result was a new partnership, formed with technology leader, WeddingWire, the only online wedding planning resource designed to empower all engaged couples -- gay and straight alike -- and wedding professionals.
+With hearts and minds opening more than ever in 2010, GayWeddings.com began exploring new ways to shape the mainstream marketplace and to continue to serve all couples, regardless of sexual orientation.
+The result was a new partnership, formed with technology leader, WeddingWire, the only online wedding planning resource designed to empower all engaged couples — gay and straight alike — and wedding professionals.

 More on the history of GayWeddings.com

 In 1999, K.C.
 David launched GayWeddings.com with the goal of informing gay and lesbian couples of the best ways to help protect their relationships.
 The inspiration occurred when K.C.
 David heard the unsettling story of a friend whose partner had passed away and, within days following the death, learned that his deceased partner’s family had taken everything from him.
 They claimed his house, business and two dogs, and refused to allow him to attend his partner’s funeral – all of which the family was able to do because, in their 14 years together, the couple had never completed their legal paperwork nor had any public recognition of their relationship.

 Not long after establishing itself as an online resource where gay and lesbian couples could learn more about the legal issues facing same-sex partnerships, GayWeddings.com became an outlet for gay couples who wanted more information about actual wedding ceremonies (and not just the legal status of getting married).